 What's the appeal?
-Basically, they provide a ceiling or shade, like any outdoor roof.
+They provide a ceiling or shade, like any outdoor roof.
 The difference is that they are retractable and that retractability has advanced through the years.

 Historic awning coverings can be replicated using dyed acrylics and acrylic-coated polyester-cotton blended fabrics.
 Resembling traditional canvas, these newer materials provide more strength and durability.
 Since they are woven (rather than colors and stripes painted on the surface), these fabrics are strong and let light to filter through while blocking heat.
 They also dry quickly, reduce mildew, and contain a UV inhibitor.